The legal framework for not-for-profit, non-governmental organizations ("NGOs") in South Africa consists of four primary tiers.

 Bodies that remain unincorporated at common law, known as "non-corporate associations."

-When deciding how to classify a voluntary association, a court will consider the organisation's constitution as well as its nature, objectives, and activities.
-An organisation generally must meet three requirements in order to be a universitas:
+When deciding how to classify a voluntary association, a court will consider the organization's constitution as well as its nature, objectives, and activities.
+An organization generally must meet three requirements in order to be a universitas:

 It must be structured to continue as an entity notwithstanding a change in membership;

 It must be able to hold property distinct from its members; and

 No member can have any rights, based on membership, to the property of the association.